Tess Broussard

 Brenda Tess Broussard is an American actress, glamour model, and media personality.

 Career

 While attending Pepperdine University, Broussard was acting and modeling.
-Broussard worked as a spokesmodel, calendar model and poster model. for several Fortune 500 companies such as Harley Davidson, Sony, and Budweiser.
+Broussard worked as a spokesmodel, calendar model and poster model for several Fortune 500 companies such as Harley Davidson, Sony, and Budweiser.
 She booked her first national commercial - a GMC truck commercial during her junior year.
-She also worked as a spokesmodel for E3 (Electronic Entertainment Expo) video game conventions in Los Angeles for the company THQ from 1997–2003 and as a Cadillac spokesmodel from 2001–2003.
+She also worked as a spokesmodel for E3 (Electronic Entertainment Expo) video game conventions in Los Angeles for the company THQ from 1997 to 2003 and as a Cadillac spokesmodel from 2001 to 2003.
 Broussard was also a fitness/swimwear model as well as a Playboy model and FHM model.